martmaldigital/hausaAlphabetandNames/README.md

 # hausaAlphabetandNames
-Compilations of hausa alphabet and a quite number of hausa names with thier meanings.
+Compilations of hausa alphabet (uppercase, lowercase, sound, english pronunciation) and a quite number of hausa names with their meanings.